Jack12xl/academic-kickstart/content/authors/admin/_index.md

 Besides these research topic, I also interest in playing video games and making my own.

-Currenly, I'm looking for a (0.5 year of 1 year, mostly depends on when Upenn opens)practice intern.
+Currenly, I'm looking for a (0.5 or 1 year, mostly depends on when Upenn would open)practice intern.
 If you are interested in me, feel free to contact me !